City of Brampton Logo

 Project Overview

-This project also aims to meet MECP’s Consolidated Linear Infrastructure Environmental Compliance Approval (CLI ECA) requirements, which guide stormwater management in new and retrofit projects.
-The goal is to capture and treat 90% of the annual rainfall amount, before it is discharged into the natural environment.
+This project will also align with provincial stormwater management requirements outlined in the Consolidated Linear Infrastructure Environmental Compliance Approval (CLI ECA), with a goal of capturing and treating up to 90% of annual rainfall before it is released into the natural environment.

 Project Timeline